Medically reviewed on May 2, 2018.

 How is this medicine (Synera) best taken?

-Use Synera (lidocaine and tetracaine) as ordered by your doctor.
+Use Synera (lidocaine and tetracaine patch) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - This medicine is used on the skin.